-Closing the Fold-Down Spud Door (Figure 99 pg.66 or Figure 100 pg.66)
+Closing the Fold-Down Spud Door (Figure 100 or Figure 100 pg.64)

 - 1. Pull on the draw rope to raise the fold-down door. - 2.
 Tie off the draw rope to hold the fold-down door in position. - 3.
 Secure the two latches at the sides of the fold-down door by raising the lever and sliding the latch towards the outside of the door.